-Blogger Jackie Claire from York Avenue used an IKEA KALLAX shelving unit to divide her tiny studio apartment into two distinct living areas.
-The best part: The smart piece of storage furniture cost less than $110.
+Blogger Jackie Clair from York Avenue used an IKEA KALLAX shelving unit to divide her tiny studio apartment into two distinct living areas.
+The best part: the smart piece of storage furniture cost less than $110.

 Maximize Space With Transforming Furniture

 This smart, room-maximizing system created by ICOSA Design brought supersized function to a tiny condo in San Francisco.
 The unit combines a loft-style bedroom on top of a multifunctional room packed with transforming furniture.
 A favorite feature is the dining room table that folds into the built-in cabinetry.
 The wall facing the seated woman conceals a full-size Murphy bed for houseguests.Continue to 9 of 26 below.

 Save Space With a Wall Bed and Secret Storage